-- If you want to initiate a project, an important first step is to contact your local MassDOT District Office.
-The Project Development Engineers at the District will meet with you to discuss your potential project and will inform you of what to expect during the project development process including the benefits and impacts of your project as well as associated design requirements. - Information about the two initial forms that need to be submitted to MassDOT, the Project Need Form (PNF) and the Project Initiation Form (PIF), can be found here: MassDOT Project Review Committee (PRC). - Please note that this system is changing to an online project initiation system, the Massachusetts Project Intake Tool (MaPIT), which is expected to be active starting October 2017.
+- If you want to initiate a project, information about the two initial forms that need to be submitted to MassDOT, the Project Need Form (PNF) and the Project Initiation Form (PIF), can be found here: MassDOT Project Need Form (PNF). - Please note that this system is changing to an online project initiation system, the Massachusetts Project Intake Tool (MaPIT), which is expected to be active starting October 2017.
 The above website will remain the correct link for information about MaPIT. - Once a project is initiated and the PIF is approved by MassDOT, projects are reviewed by MassDOT's Project Review Committee (PRC) on a quarterly basis.
-After being approved by the PRC, projects can be evaluated by the MPO and considered for funding in the TIP.

-A step-by-step breakdown of the project development, design, and funding process, with links to MassDOT's Project Development and Design Guide, can be found here: MassDOT Guidance on Project Development and Design.
+After being approved by the PRC, projects can be evaluated by the MPO and considered for funding in the TIP. - A step-by-step breakdown of the project development, design, and funding process, with links to MassDOT's Project Development and Design Guide, can be found here: MassDOT Guidance on Project Development and Design.